-In relation to project affected persons, the PIU social expert will coordinate engagement activities or will oversee the ones performed by others, including, but not limited to the following:
+In relation to project affected persons, the PIU social expert coordinates engagement activities or oversee the ones performed by others, including, but not limited to the following:

-- Information disclosure on project outcomes, duration and relocation details to the staff members at Vaslui Emergency Situation Inspectorate and Vaslui Fire-Fighting Detachment (via the existing WhatsApp group, flyers, documentary resources); - Public consultation with the affected parties and other interested parties; - Direct conversations with neighbors of the construction site, to collect their views on the demolition and construction works and to encourage them to provide feedback as it proved to be the most effective way to involve this category of stakeholders in the consultation process; - Facilitation Meetings within the PIU and the local sub-project team on the outcomes of engagement actions: grievances, public consultations, citizens interactions, etc. - Project and Grievance Board on site and letters sent to neighbors residing in the vicinity of the construction site.
+- Information disclosure and consultations on project outcomes, duration and relocation details to the staff members at Argeş Emergency Situation Inspectorate and Piteşti Fire-Fighting Detachment (via the existing WhatsApp group, flyers, documentary resources); - Discussions with workers on site, when constructions will be commenced, specifically with foreign workers and those accommodated on site, to assess any risks related to the health and safety provisions of the Project. - Engagement activities with the immediate neighbors and institutions in vicinity of the site at the beginning, during and after the completion of the construction works. - Public consultation with the affected parties and other interested parties; - Direct conversations with neighbors of the construction site, to collect their views on the demolition and construction works and to encourage them to provide feedback as it proved to be the most effective way to involve this category of stakeholders in the consultation process; - Communication with the institutions involved in reporting and mitigating safeguards issues related to the subproject. - Facilitation Meetings within the PIU and the local sub-project team on the outcomes of engagement actions: grievances, public consultations, citizens interactions, etc. - Project and Grievance Board on site and letters sent to neighbors residing in the vicinity of the construction site.

-Engagement actions have been documented in writing (minutes of the meeting, brief report, press coverage); also photo and video documentation have been done (public consultations, direct conversations, etc.).
+Engagement actions will be documented in writing (minutes of the meeting, brief report, press coverage) and, whenever possible, photo and video documentation will be applied (public consultations, direct conversations, etc.).

-Communities and individuals who believe that they are adversely affected by a WB supported project may submit complaints to existing institutional redress mechanism including the MoIA's Public Relations Department or the WB's Grievance Redress Service (GRS).
+Communities and individuals who believe that they are adversely affected by the project may submit complaints to existing institutional redress mechanism at the level of the Project, the MoIA's Public Relations Department or the WB's Grievance Redress Service (GRS).